arnodelorme/wp15/BIDScramble/README.md

 usage: scramble bidsfolder outputfolder nii [-h] [-s PATTERN] [-d] [-c [SPECS]]
                                              {blur,permute,diffuse,wobble} ...

-Adds scrambled versions of the NIfTI files in the BIDS input directory to the BIDS output directory.
+Adds scrambled versions of the NIfTI files in the input directory to the output directory.
 If no scrambling method is specified, the default behavior is to null all image values.

 positional arguments:
   {blur,permute,diffuse,wobble}